 - Bilateral: Funds raised directly by CGIAR Centers through concepts notes and proposals.
 Centers decide to which CRP they want to map their bilateral and not the donor who decides.

-In these standards this term refers to the primary clients of evaluation – those requesting or receiving the evaluation (for example senior managers or donors of a CRP).
+The primary clients of evaluation – those requesting or receiving the evaluation (for example senior managers or donors of a CRP).
 Elsewhere it is often used to refer to the target group for a research project.

-Clusters of Activities
+Cluster of Activities

 In economic terms, a comparative advantage in producing or selling a good is possessed by an individual, firm or country with the lowest opportunity cost (as opposed to absolute cost) in producing the good.
 In these standards the term refers more broadly to the role and mandate of the CGIAR in producing international public goods where there are no alternative research suppliers that are better positioned to produce those goods.